briantd/lens_app_matcher/README.md

-# GitHub App Name Generator
+# Lens App Name Matcher

-A tool for generating creative and meaningful application names based on GitHub project data and patterns.
+A tool for finding and extracting Kubernetes `app.kubernetes.io/name` label values from GitHub repositories.

 ## Overview

-This project analyzes GitHub repositories to suggest potential application names by examining:
-- Repository names and patterns
-- Project descriptions and topics
-- Popular naming conventions
-- Domain-specific terminology
+This project searches GitHub repositories to find instances of the `app.kubernetes.io/name` Kubernetes label and extracts the actual string values assigned to it.
+This is useful for discovering naming patterns and conventions used in real-world Kubernetes applications.

 ## Features

-- **GitHub API Integration**: Fetch repository data and metadata
-- **Name Pattern Analysis**: Extract common naming patterns from successful projects
-- **Smart Suggestions**: Generate contextually relevant app names
+- **GitHub Code Search Integration**: Uses GitHub's Code Search API to find label patterns
+- **Value Extraction**: Automatically extracts the actual values assigned to `app.kubernetes.io/name` labels
+- **Rich Display**: Shows results in a formatted table with repository, file path, extracted values, and context
-- **Filtering Options**: Filter by language, topic, or project type
+- **Filtering Options**: Filter by programming language or specific repositories
-- **Export Capabilities**: Save generated names to various formats
+- **Export Capabilities**: Save search results to JSON format

 ## Prerequisites

-- Python 3.8+ (or Node.js 16+ if using JavaScript implementation)
+- Python 3.13+
-- GitHub API token (for higher rate limits)
+- GitHub API token (required for code search)
 - Internet connection for API access

 ## Installation